sqldef/sqldef/README.md

 1. Open `pg_hba.conf` (ex: `/etc/postgresql/10/main/pg_hba.conf`)
 2. Change `local all postgres peer` to `local all postgres trust`
+    * You may also need to take care of `host all all 127.0.0.1/32 md5`
 3. Restart postgresql server (ex: `systemctl restart postgresql`)

 ## License